Music Box poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Ann makes the active choice to defend her father, believing completely in his innocence.
 She commits fully to the case, entering the world of war crimes investigation and Holocaust testimony., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Ann successfully discredits a key witness and the case appears to be going her way.
+Structural examination shows that this crucial beat False victory: Ann successfully discredits a key witness and the case appears to be going her way.
 Mike seems vindicated.
 Her belief in his innocence is at its peak, but this success blinds her to accumulating contradictions., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Ann makes the painful decision to proceed with the defense despite knowing the truth, but she will not hide the evidence.
 She achieves synthesis: her duty as a lawyer meets her duty to truth.
 She will let justice unfold as it must., demonstrating the transformation achieved throughout the journey.